icegoogles/GoPro-Highlight-Parser/README.md

 # How to use
-1. For Windows just download the GP_Highlight_Extractor.exe and Drag and drop the videofile(s) onto the exe
+1. For Windows just download the GP_Highlight_Extractor.exe and Drag and drop the videofile(s) onto the exe [
 0.1 Method with Python:
-1.1 Install Python 3.X on your system (for example via the micosoft store) (python version 3.8 or higher recommended) 1.2 Download the repository (or just the "GP Highlight Extractor" python-file) 1.3 Drag and drop the videofile(s) onto the "GP Highlight Extractor" python-file
+1.1 Install Python 3.X on your system (for example via the micosoft store) (python version 3.8 or higher recommended) 1.2 Download the repository (or just the "GP Highlight Extractor" python-file) ]

+2 Drag and drop the videofile(s) onto the "GP Highlight Extractor.py"/"GP_Highlight_Extractor.exe" file

 ![drag and drop](/images/drag_and_drop_onto_file.jpg)